RTÉ2: Teenage television

 In the late 1980s, RTÉ began simulcasting The Beatbox with 2FM as a replacement for MT USA.
 Presenters included Barry Lang, Electric Eddie (Doug Murray), Simon Young, Peter Collins, Ian Dempsey.
 It was replaced in 1995 with Dave Fanning's 2TV.
 2TV spawned several spin offs: late night videos hosted by Jon Slattery, and RTÉ's only attempt at a morning show in 1999 with Bianka Luykx.

-In 1988, Jo Maxi appeared for the first time until 1993, a daily teen show airing at 18:00, which was later replaced by Echo Island and in the early 2000s by ID, followed by ID2, TTV and now Two Tube.
-Within the programming block, contains The Big Bang Theory, Neighbours (repeated from RTÉ One), The Simpsons and Home and Away (repeated from RTÉ One).
+In 1988, Jo Maxi appeared for the first time until 1993, a daily teen show airing at 18:00, which was later replaced by Echo Island and in the early 2000s by ID, followed by ID2, TTV and Two Tube.
+Within the programming block, contained such shows as The Big Bang Theory, Neighbours (repeated from RTÉ One), The Simpsons and Home and Away.
+This block of programming finished in 2016.

-Space Station Video's – Late 1985/1986 – music video show presented by people from the world of music, sport & entertainment, including chris de burgh & phil lynnot – Set on a space station – time on – unknown.
+Space Station Video's – Late 1985/1986 – music video show presented by people from the world of music, sport & entertainment, including Chris de Burgh & Phil Lynnot – Set on a space station – time on – unknown.